psc-code/psc/README.md

 ## Introduction

 This is the development version of PSC.
 It is usable for certain problems, but overall lots of changes are happening and things may be unstable / evolving.

+PSC is a 3-dimensional fully electromagnetic particle-in-cell code for kinetic plasma simulations.
+It supports Nvidia GPUs and patch-based dynamic load balancing.

 ## Quickstart